kwebio/kweb-core/docs/index.md

 programming language.
 You can think of it as a powerful Kotlin DSL that allows you to remote-control web browsers from a web server.

-Even though your code runs on the server, Kweb allows you to interact with the browser DOM directly, for example here we create a `<p>` element and set its text:
+Even though your code runs on the server, Kweb allows you to interact from the browser DOM directly, for example here we create a `<p>` element and set its text:

 ```kotlin
 doc.body.p().text("this is an example HTML paragraph")
 ```

-You can also interact with JavaScript directly, although you should rarely need to do this:
+You can also interact from JavaScript directly, although you should rarely need to do this:

 ```kotlin
 doc.body.execute("console.log((new Date()).getDay());")
 ```

-You can even query JavaScript and do something with the result:
+You can even query JavaScript and do something from the result:

 ```kotlin
 val day = doc.body.evaluate("$('#day').text()")